High-Altitude Pulmonary Edema Medication

 Acetazolamide (Diamox)

-Used in the prevention of HAPE.
-Not used in the treatment of this condition.
-Promotes renal excretion of bicarbonate, which stimulates respiration.
-For the prophylaxis of altitude illness, start 24-48 h before ascent and continue for 48 h after arrival at high altitude.
+Acetazolamide is used in the prevention of HAPE.
+It is not used in the treatment of this condition.
+Acetazolamide promotes renal excretion of bicarbonate, which stimulates respiration.
+For the prophylaxis of altitude illness, start 24-48 hours before ascent and continue for 48 hours after arrival at high altitude.

 Corticosteroids